dspeyer/dspeyer.github.io/magic.md

 Some casters use verbal, somatic or material components to help pin bits of incomplete magic into place.
 These are not intrinsic to magic, but are specific to the caster.
 The *important* motions are mental, but sometimes a physical analog helps in keeping everything straight and precise.
 This does not make the motions arbitrary, as they are meaningful to the caster, and an observer with a basic understanding of psychology can deduce what mental actions they likely correspond to.

-## Spirits and Conjuration
+## Spirits and Summoning

 A spirit is any life form composed entirely of engrionic matter.
 They cannot be seen or touched, but can be detected with Soul Sight or other magic.
 Many spirits can do magic at no or minimal cost, including using Shadows and Light to present a visible appearence.

 A spirit can operate a body if magic forms an interface.
 Some spirits can cast this spell themselves, but even those mostly cannot gather appropriate materials without assistance.

 Many spirits are natives of other planes.
 Some of those are structured to be easy to pull into ours.
-Conjury spells do three things: pull a spirit from its native plane to the caster's location, control it, and connect it to a suitable body.
+Summoning spells do three things: pull a spirit from its native plane to the caster's location, control it, and connect it to a suitable body.
 Interplanar travel mostly makes mockery of distance, so there's no need to worry about whether a suitable spirit is "nearby".
 If the constructed body is rendered non-functional, the magic holding the spirit on this plane will also be broken.

 Sometimes spirits that are natives of other planes will be on ours for more permanent reasons, and some spirits are native here.
 These spirits can be compelled and/or offered bodies using similar magic.
-Though any compulsion targetting a specific spirit allows a will save (generic conjury spells that are saved against simply grab a different spirit of the same species).
+Though any compulsion targetting a specific spirit allows a will save (generic summoning spells that are saved against simply grab a different spirit of the same species).

 Bodies for weak spirits usually require these materials: